encode/django-rest-framework/docs/api-guide/schemas.md

 If you want more flexibility over the schema output then you'll need to consider using `SchemaGenerator` instead.

+#### root_renderers

+May be used to pass the set of renderer classes that can be used to render the API root endpoint.

 ## Using SchemaGenerator

 The most common way to add a schema to your API is to use the `SchemaGenerator`